peter-h-wi/CommunicationApp/README.md

 - Click the person who you want to talk to.
 - Record your message and send.

-Customize your groups.
+Create your own chat groups.

-- Add people to be your groups.
+- Easily group your coworkers.
-- Send your messages to the groups at once.
+- Send your messages to the group at once.

 ## Reliable and Easy to Use